dolthub/docs/content/reference/cli.md

 **Arguments and options**

 `-u`, `--include-untracked`:
-All untracked files (added tables) are also stashed.
+Untracked tables are also stashed.

+`-a`, `--all`:
+All tables are stashed, including untracked and ignored tables.